 Pick Law Schools, Complete and Submit Applications

-Picking a law school isn’t as easy as it sounds.
+Picking a law school isn't as easy as it sounds.
 Even if all your preferred law schools accept you into their programs, you still have to pick just one of them.
-Base your decision on distance, cost, scholarship opportunity, reputation, other personally relevant factors.
+Base your decision on distance, cost, scholarship opportunity, reputation, and other personally relevant factors.

 The important thing is to pick a school that's most likely to help you effectively and affordably achieve your ambitions in the legal industry.

 Most importantly, only pick a law school that's accredited by the ABA.
 For more law school information to aid in your selection during the law school application process, check out the Law School Admission Council.

 Once you are finally enrolled in law school, the primary objective is to get your JD.
 Without it, you won't be called to the bar.
 Moreover, since there are a variety of specialties within legal practice, it is crucial that you pick one that best aligns with your ambitions early on in your legal education.

 A full-time program can be completed in two or three years, depending on the law school you attend.

 After getting your JD, the next step is to pass the bar exam in the state that you'd like to practice.
 Each state's bar exam is unique, and some are considered tougher than others.
 For instance, the bar exam in Iowa, Kansas, Missouri, and South Dakota are believed to be far easier than those in California, Delaware, Virginia, and Nevada.